 During winter storms, the Forestry Division removes ice and snow from downtown sidewalks, crosswalks, and the train station.
 Together with Public Buildings, Forestry removes ice and snow from parking lots and sidewalks at public schools and city-owned buildings.

-- Danbury has been designated “Tree City” for the 28th year in a row, by the Arbor Day Foundation.
+- Danbury has been designated “Tree City” for the 28th year in a row, by the National Arbor Day Foundation

-- During 16 winter storms, Forestry cleared ice and snow from downtown Danbury, public schools, and public buildings.
+- During 24 winter storms, Forestry cleared ice and snow from downtown Danbury, public schools, and public buildings

-- Trees were planted at Lake Kenosia Park, Lions Way, Crosby Street, and the Academy of International Studies Magnet School.
+- Trees were planted at Lake Kenosia Park, Lions Way, and the Alternative School for Excellence

-- Worked with The Danbury Garden Club, Lions Club and Danbury students to select new tree locations.
+- Worked with The Danbury Garden club, Lions Club, and Danbury Students to select new tree locations

-- Prepared city streets, tree and vegetation overgrowth prior to paving operations.
+- Prepared city streets by removing tree and vegetation overgrowth prior to paving operations